slackapi/python-rtmbot/README.md

 Python-rtmbot is a bot engine.
 The plugins architecture should be familiar to anyone with knowledge of the [Slack API](https://api.slack.com) and Python.
 The configuration file format is YAML.

+This project is currently pre-1.0.
+As such, you should plan for it to have breaking changes from time to time.
+For any breaking changes, we will bump the minor version while we are pre-1.0. (e.g. 0.2.4 -> 0.3.0 implies breaking changes).
+If stabiilty is important, you'll likely want to lock in a specific minor version)

 Some differences to webhooks:

 1. Doesn't require a webserver to receive messages